BartKim-J/Brik-Webapp/README.md

 # Astera Website

 This is the code for Spendwallet website that are currently running on AWS.
-Can be found on http://aster.io/
+Can be found on http://astera.io/

 ## Website test on localhost

-1. npm run develop
+1. npm run develop.

-2. make a change
+2. make a change.

 3. access => http://localhost:3000/